Ndzipha-devloveper/Seazy23/README.md

 ## 🚀 Current Projects

-### 🧠 Online Counseling School Homepage
+### 🧠 Online Counseling School Project
-Leading a 10-member team to build a secure, mobile-friendly platform focused on mental health support.
+ building a secure, mobile-friendly platform focused on mental health support.
 I design wireframes in Figma, lead frontend development, and ensure accessibility and emotional impact.

 ### 💇‍♀️ Hair by Isentle
 A sleek online showcase and booking platform for a local stylist who specializes in premium weaves and luxury hair services.
 Built with mobile-first design, clean branding, and a focus on elegance and accessibility.

-### 🎂 Online Cake Shop
+### 🎂 Online Cake Shop by Asisipho Dastile
 Helping a local entrepreneur launch a cake ordering site with gallery features and responsive layout.

 ### 🧑‍💼 Digitizing Local Businesses